shepos/cw-docs/how-to-guides/shipday-integration.md

 ## Set-up Shipday Integration

-1. Open your ShePOS account - [admin.shepos.com](https://admin.shepos.com).
+1. Open your SHEPOS account - [admin.shepos.com](https://admin.shepos.com).
 2. Select 'Manage' for the Restaurant you would like to integrate.
 3. Go to 'Settings' &gt; 'Integrations' &gt; Click on the 'Shipday Logo'.
 4. Paste the Shipday API key from your Shipday.com account.